ctrachte/SpaghEditor/README.md

 <img src="logo.png" alt="SpaghEditor">
 </p>

+## What is this?

 Content Mgmt, based on the idea of JSON to Markdown to HTML

 A method to convert JSON to HTML or Markdown, and vice-versa.

+** Here's the scribbles we made for ideas and design goals: **
+### Rough Notes

+*JSON based editor*

+#### One object per line
+	Sub objects for formatting in line
+	Order of subs dictates order of words/chars

+#### Image
+- Formatting

+#### Processing:
+- Get text by line
+- interpret format
+ - Parse html
+ - Store data
+ - Output to 64bit encoded string
+ - Output to Markdown or HTML
+ -
+**Nice to have:**
+- Encryption of data or parts of data
+-
+#### IMPORTANT:
+- Spaghetti Themed methods, variables, and class names.

+#### Potential Uses
+- Service to take json string and return formatted elements to remove need for backend server To canvas output for multiple applications

 <!-- CONTRIBUTING -->
 ## Contributing